Tunneling Spectroscopy of Two-Dimensional Materials Based on Via Contacts

-We study two different target 2D materials (few-layer \nbse and monolayer graphene, MLG), in order to investigate tunneling into a variety of electronic phases, such as into a 2D superconductor and into a quantum Hall insulator. \nbse is metallic and becomes superconducting below $T_c \approx$ 7 K. MLG is a Dirac semimetal whose carrier density can be tuned by external gates and develops Landau levels (LLs) under perpendicular magnetic fields.
+We study two different target 2D materials ($<$ 25 nm thick \nbse and monolayer graphene, MLG), in order to investigate tunneling into a variety of electronic phases, such as into a 2D superconductor and into a quantum Hall insulator. \nbse is metallic and becomes superconducting below $T_c \approx$ 7 K. MLG is a Dirac semimetal whose carrier density can be tuned by external gates and develops Landau levels (LLs) under perpendicular magnetic fields.
 In Fig.~\ref{fig:schematic}\panelc, we show a transmission electron microscopy (TEM) image of the vertical structure of a normal-metal/insulator/superconductor (NIS) junction.
 In the vicinity of the Au/\textit{h}BN/\nbse junction region, the interface is unbroken and atomically flat, indicating our fabrication procedure produces ultra-clean junction interfaces.
+Fig.~\ref{fig:schematic}\paneld shows a false-colored top-view scanning electron microscopy (SEM) image of a representative tunneling device.

 The role of \textit{h}BN as a barrier can be approximated by calculating the transmission coefficient using a potential barrier with a finite height and width.
 The height in this approximation is determined by the offset of the \textit{h}BN conduction band and the Fermi energy of the tunneling electrode (determined by the alignment of their vacuum levels), and the width is set by the thickness of \textit{h}BN.
 The transmission coefficient $T$ then becomes